Portrait of Abraham de Potter: History

 Fabritius made this painting a year before moving to Delft.
 This portrait and the Self-portrait in the Museum Boijmans Van Beuningen, in Rotterdam, are the only works that have survived from the short period between his collaboration with Rembrandt in Amsterdam and his departure to Delft.
 At that time he was living again in his native village of Middenbeemster.
 17th-century documents show that at this time he also carried out assignments for wealthy Amsterdam families who had country houses in the Beemster.
 He may have come into contact with these families thanks to the relationships of the person portrayed in this painting, Abraham de Potter, who was a family friend and fellow Calvinist believer of Fabritius' parents.
 For example, he and his wife Sara Sauchelle acted as godparents at the baptism of Carel's younger brother Johannes Fabritius.
-Because De Potter's name was sometimes also spelled Goldfinch, Fabritius biographer Christopher Brown has cautiously suggested the possibility that Fabritius painted his famous painting The Goldfinch for him.
+Because De Potter's name was sometimes also spelled Puttertje ("Goldfinch"), Fabritius biographer Christopher Brown has cautiously suggested the possibility that Fabritius painted his famous painting The Goldfinch for him.